 Section 2.
-The bargaining unit for which this recognition is accorded is defined in Certification No. 1752 granted by the Public Employees Relations Commission, hereinafter referred to as "PERC," on December 9, 2010, comprised of all full-time employees in the classifications of:
+The bargaining unit for which this recognition is accorded is defined in Certification No. 1752 granted by the Public Employees Relations Commission, hereinafter referred to as "PERC," on December 9, 2010 and as revised on March 6, 2018 by PERC, comprised of all full-time employees in the classifications of: